quirky14-dev/HiveSync/docs/security_hardening.md

 * Token abuse
 * Preview/AI spam

+## 10.4 External Resource Reachability – Restricted Backend Checks Only

+HiveSync may optionally perform external resource reachability checks to improve diagnostics for Boundary Nodes in the Architecture Map (CSS, JS, HTML assets, fonts, images, JSON, remote API endpoints, or any absolute URL referenced in user projects).

+To preserve the security model:

+* Workers MUST remain fully offline with respect to arbitrary external URLs.
+* ONLY backend services may perform limited `HEAD` requests.

+**Allowed Behavior (Backend Only):**

+Backend services MAY:

+* Issue HTTPS `HEAD <url>` requests for Boundary Node URLs.
+* Use short timeouts (2–5 seconds) and strict rate limits (global + per user).
+* Store only minimal metadata:
+  * `reachable` (true/false/"unknown")
+  * `status_code` (if available)
+  * `checked_at` (timestamp)
+  * optional short `error` code (e.g., `timeout`, `dns_error`).

+Backend MUST NOT:

+* Download response bodies for these checks.
+* Execute scripts or render HTML.
+* Follow redirects to arbitrary destinations.
+* Use these checks to scan internal or private networks.

+**Worker Prohibitions:**

+Workers MAY NOT:

+* Perform DNS lookups, `HEAD`, `GET`, or any other HTTP method against external URLs for reachability.
+* Derive or guess reachability status on their own.

+**Client Prohibitions:**

+Desktop, mobile, and plugin clients MUST NOT perform their own network reachability probes for Boundary Nodes.
+They may **only** read the metadata provided by the backend and render it as visual indicators (e.g., reachable / unreachable / unknown).

+This ensures that all external probing is centrally controlled, audited, and constrained to safe, metadata-only operations.

 ---

 # 11. Client-Side Security Rules

 ## 11.1 Keychain Storage Only
+**Offline Mode Security:** Sensitive operations (preview generation, AI jobs, map regeneration, device pairing, billing checkout, and admin controls) MUST be blocked when the client is offline.
+Only cached, read-only resources may be accessed while offline.

 Desktop, plugins, mobile, and iPad clients must store tokens using: